git4impatient/GATK4onCloudera/README.md

 If you have a Linux box you can install Cloudera Director locally and use it to create your cloud cluster
 see: http://www.cloudera.com/documentation/director/latest/topics/director_install_client_task.html

+High level outline:
+- create a cluster with Cloudera Director
+- log into one of the nodes
+- upgrade to Java8
+- install GATK4 on the node
+- get a BAM file
+- run counts on the bam file with GATK

 If you don't have a local linux box create a single node in the cloud of your choice and then run your clusters from there
 see: http://www.cloudera.com/documentation/director/latest/topics/director_get_started.html